- Do I need a proper piano to practice on?

 - What happens during school holidays?

-As Charlotte teaches adults she doesn’t work to a school year timetable.
+As Charlotte only teaches adults she doesn’t work to a school year timetable.
 Lessons continue during the school holidays although if the usual time is not convenient Charlotte may be able to arrange a different time.
 She understands that for some parents with dependent children it is not possible to attend their regular lesson during the school holidays and is happy to work with the student to accommodate this.